 As in many places throughout the world, the cinematic output of China has achieved great things, with many movies that transcend their origins and deserve to be considered global classics.

-Here are our picks for the best Chinese movies of all time and why they stand out, even compared to the rest of the world.
+Here are my picks for the best Chinese movies of all time and why they stand out, even compared to the rest of the world.

 7. Fearless (2006)